Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 The growth of cloud computing stats puts the Asia-Pacific region at the top of the rankings.
 Currently, the highest rate is in China and India.

-Cloud services have grown spectacularly in India, with the figure reaching $1.8 billion in 2017, which is further expected to rise to $4.1 billion by 2020.
+Cloud services have grown spectacularly in India, with the figure reaching $1.8 billion in 2017.
 What’s more, India is the fastest-growing cloud service market, second only to China.
-It had a GDP of 7.2% in Q3 2018, as the latest cloud storage statistics reveal.
+It had a GDP of 7.2% in Q3 2018, as the cloud storage statistics from 2018 reveal.

 Facts on Cloud Computing Usage

-16. 77% of enterprises have at least one application or a portion of it in the cloud.
+13. 77% of enterprises had at least one application or a portion of it in the cloud in 2018.

-Cloud computing usage statistics reveal that organizations that have at least one app in the cloud go in the high 70s percentage-wise.
-Furthermore, the figure will most likely go up next year – statistics on the matter reveal that 15% of enterprises are planning to follow suit.
+Cloud computing usage statistics reveal that 77% of organizations had at least one app in the cloud in 2018.
+Furthermore, statistics on the matter revealed that 15% of enterprises were planning to follow suit in the next 12 months.

-19. Swedish enterprises mostly use cloud service for file storage and email hosting.
+16. 42% and 41% of on-the-cloud Swedish enterprises used cloud services for file storage and email hosting in 2018.

-The number of purchased cloud services by enterprises greatly increased between 2016 and 2018 in Sweden.
-File storage was the most purchased type of cloud service, jumping from 33% to 42% in two years, followed by email services, now at 41% compared to 32% two years prior.
+The number of purchased cloud services by enterprises in Sweden significantly increased between 2016 and 2018.
+File storage was the most purchased type of cloud service, jumping from 33% to 42% in two years, followed by email services that increased from 32% to 41%.

-However, stats on cloud computing show that the use of office software, spreadsheets, and word processing, has grown the most, jumping from 21% to 30% in a two-year span.
+However, stats on cloud computing showed that the use of office software, spreadsheets, and word processing had grown the most, from 21% to 30% in two years.
 Accounting and financial management software also saw a considerable increase.

 About 33% of companies that bought cloud services shared their servers with other enterprises, while 21% obtained a dedicated server.